 Overall, understanding how “physical performance characteristics” and “qualitative food values” interact and affect consumer behaviors is advantageous when mapping out corporate R&D strategy.
 Recent global examples illustrate how companies should begin thinking about food values and their effect on food behaviors.
 For example, in Brazil, meal times are seen as social occasions to be spent with friends and family, and it would behoove a product developer to take these types of values into account when creating new food items for the Brazilian market.

 “In Western Europe, where food scandals have rocked the continent over the past 20 years (i.e., horse meat being sold as beef in France; the mad cow outbreak in England; the discovery of pesticides in food products in Belgium), consumer confidence in the food supply chain has eroded,” Kanter continued.
-“Nutrition labelling on food packages and other tactics that make it easier to identify the origin of food products are extremely important.”
+“Nutrition labeling on food packages and other tactics that make it easier to identify the origin of food products are extremely important.”

 The key takeaway is that understanding of food values driving consumer behaviors – and the stakeholders and cultural forces shaping these values is critically important to success in the value-driven food chain.
 Companies who design a comprehensive strategy to listen and respond to these stakeholders and values, are likely to find success in the ever-changing food environment.